Wildlife Damage Control in Tennessee

-You may contact any of the ADC permit holders.
+You may contact any of the Animal Damage Control permit holders.
 This is NOT a free service.
 TWRA recommends you contact several permit holders for estimates before hiring.

-If I hire an ADC permit holder, are there any mandated charges set by the TWRA or USFWS?
+If I hire an Animal Damage Control permit holder, are there any mandated charges set by the TWRA or USFWS?

 No. TWRA or USFWS does not regulate the business or practices.
 In the case of bats, we do require that the operator obtain approval prior to any exclusion work.
-Information we require consists of: species, number, and if any young are present.
+The information we require consists of species, number, and if any young are present.
 This is a simple task of counting (estimate) the bats.
 If you are charged for this count and if you feel that the cost of this action is high, please seek other estimates.

-Once I hire an ADC operator, who do I contact if I am not satisfied with the work?
+Once I hire an Animal Damage Control operator, who do I contact if I am not satisfied with the work?

 You may contact your local Better Business Bureau or the Consumer Affairs Division of the Tennessee Dept. of Commerce.
-TWRA does not resolve disputes between ADC operators and their customers
+TWRA does not resolve disputes between Animal Damage Control operators and their customers

 Once wildlife has been trapped, is there a time requirement to remove the animal from the trap?

-Yes, ADC operators are mandated by law to check each trap within 36 hours.
-Once the trap is checked, the 36 hour “time clock” begins.
+Yes, Animal Damage Control operators are mandated by law to check each trap within 36 hours.
+Once the trap is checked, the 36-hour “time clock” begins.